KarsvdBerg/ImagingProject/Assignment/Assignment2-Final.md

 # Assignment 2
 ## Exercise 1
+For this exercise the number of layers and the number of layers were changed to analyse the loss and accuracy.

+Table 1

 | Layers | Neurons per layer | Loss | Accuracy |
 | --- | --- | --- | --- |